octolaba/indexit/docs/qmd. gpt-5.5-xhigh/security.md

 The collection model includes an optional `update?: string` field described as an optional bash command (`research/qmd/src/collections.ts:27`, `research/qmd/src/collections.ts:32` @ `65cd1b3...`).
 During `qmd update`, the CLI reads that field and runs `bash -c <update>` with the collection directory as `cwd`, then prints stdout/stderr and exits on nonzero status (`research/qmd/src/cli/qmd.ts:554`, `research/qmd/src/cli/qmd.ts:559`, `research/qmd/src/cli/qmd.ts:573`, `research/qmd/src/cli/qmd.ts:580` @ `65cd1b3...`).
 The README/CLI tips even suggest an update command containing git operations (`research/qmd/src/cli/qmd.ts:509`, `research/qmd/src/cli/qmd.ts:518` @ `65cd1b3...`).

-Impact: this is intentional automation for a local trusted user, but it becomes command execution if a shared qmd config, repo-local config, or product-generated collection definition is attacker-controlled.
+Impact: this is intentional automation for a local trusted user, but it becomes command execution if a shared QMD config, repo-local config, or product-generated collection definition is attacker-controlled.
 The command output can also leak secrets to terminal logs.

 Recommended downstream action: do not carry this surface into product code.
 Replace shell strings with audited connector-specific sync jobs, or require explicit per-run confirmation and allowlists.